r-bar/barth.tech/content/resume/_index.md

 +++
 # Work History

-## Senior Bakcend Engineer at FanAI
+## Senior Backend Engineer at FanAI
 Mar 2018 - Mar 2020 in Santa Monica, California

-As a Senior Software Engineer at FanAI I architected and implemented ETLs and APIs for our self service data analytics platform.
+As a Senior Software Engineer at FanAI I architected and implemented ETL pipelines and API services for our self service data analytics platform.

 **Projects:**
 * The authorization platform for ensuring the isolation, security, and anominity of audience data